 - 1. Eureka College strictly prohibits the manufacture, distribution, dispensing, or unlawful possession or use of any controlled substance on College premises.
 Anyone who violates any portion of this rule will be disciplined according to the severity of the violation.
 Such discipline may include termination of an employee as well as referral for prosecution by the appropriate law enforcement agency. - 2.
-While under the employ of the College, any staff member convicted under a criminal drug statute for an offense which occurred entirely or in part at the College or in a College activity, whether on or off campus, must report
+While under the employ of the College, any staff member convicted under a criminal drug statute for an offense which occurred entirely or in part at the College or in a College activity, whether on or off campus, must report that conviction to the VP Finance and Facilities/CFO.
+Reporting should take place within 5 days of the conviction.
+Failure to report such convictions may result in immediate termination from the College.
+The conviction, when reported, will be reviewed and disciplinary action may be taken as appropriate.

-5 http://ww2.eureka.edu/campus/sodexo/mainenance/Campus Car Usage Details.pdf
+5 http://ww2.eureka.edu/campus/sodexo/mainenance/Campus_Car_Usage_Details.pdf